sloganking/Solidity-Domain-Name-Service/README.md

 Now manually open index.html and the project's front end application will load into your default browser

-For assistance with program evaluateion, please read the notice below.
+For assistance with program evaluation, please read the notice below.

 ## Notice